The quasinormal modes of the rotating quantum corrected black holes: Indroduction

+Additionally, we employ informative priors for ringdown inference.
+In principle, for a coalescence process of the binary black hole system, the pre-merger phase can provide informative priors for the post-merger stage.
+Along this direction, Refs. \cite{Pacilio:2024tdl, MaganaZertuche:2024ajz} investigated the impact of the inspiral-merger stage on the amplitudes and phases of the ringdown stage.
+Subsequently, the influence of the binary black hole parameters on the overall parameters of the ringdown stage has been studied using the gating-inpainting technique~\cite{Wang:2026rev}.
+We introduce the mass and spin distributions predicted from the inspiral-merger phase as the informative prior distributions for the ringdown analysis.
+This choice improves the accuracy of the ringdown modeling and enhances the ability to constrain the quantum corrected parameter.

 This paper is organized as follows.
 In Sec. \ref{RQCBH}, we present the rotating quantum corrected black hole solution and give its basic property.
 In Sec. \ref{QNM_spectra}, the QNMs spectra of such RQCBH are given for the Klein-Gordon equation.
 In Sec. \ref{Bayesian_analysis}, we use the results of the QNMs spectra and do the Bayesian analysis and parameter estimation from several events.
 Conclusions and broader discussions are provided in Sec. \ref{Conclusions_and_discussion}.
 In Appendix \ref{height_functions}, the height function for the RQCBH is given, where the height function will be used to get the QNMs spectra from the hyperboloidal framework~\cite{PanossoMacedo:2019npm}.
 Furthermore, Appendix \ref{expressions_L1_and_L2} provides the explicit form of the operator $L$ (see the main text) used in the two-dimensional pseudo-spectral method.
+In Appendix \ref{numerical_accuracy_test}, we give numerical accuracy tests for the obtained results.
 Throughout this work, we use the mostly plus metric signature and adopt geometric units with $c=G=1$.